ranocha/BSeries.jl/docs/src/tutorials/bseries_basics.md

 b([t_1, ..., t_n]) &= b(t_1)...b(t_n) / (n + 1).
 ```

-by Celledoni.
-McLachlan, McLaren, Owren, Quispel, and Wright (2009).
+by Celledoni, McLachlan, McLaren, Owren, Quispel, and Wright (2009).
 We can
 implement this up to order 5 in BSeries.jl as follows.

 ```@example ex:AVF